Scaramucci comms plan: Purge ‘bad eggs,’ auction golf with Trump, meet with 'MSM'

 Before his 11-day stint as White House communications director came to a crashing end, Anthony Scaramucci had big plans to shake up how the Trump administration connects with the public.

 It included everything from auctioning off a round of golf with President Trump to running their communications shop like a "news channel" to purging the leakers and "bad eggs."
-This, according to a July 30 "Communications Plan" memo obtained by Fox News.
+The plans were revealed in a July 30 "Communications Plan" memo obtained by Fox News.

 The plan included a broad range of ideas for sharpening the operation and cleaning house where necessary.